HectorRicardo/simple-music-app/README.md

      inside a `MediaBrowser`.
   2. Wrap your media session (which already wraps your player) inside a `MediaBrowserService`.
-  3. Setup your `MediaBrowserService` so it allows incoming connections from your `MediaBrowser` (and from other `MediaBrowser`s you wish to allow access to).
+  3. Set up your `MediaBrowserService` so it allows incoming connections from your `MediaBrowser` (and from other `MediaBrowser`s you wish to allow access to).
        - You can set connection permissions to your `MediaBrowserService` on a `MediaBrowser`-per-`MediaBrowser` basis.
 We'll see later how to do this.
-       - For the `MediaBrowser`s that you did gave access permissions, you can define how much of the app's media library they will be able to browse.
+       - For the `MediaBrowser`s that you did gave connection permissions to, you can define how much of the app's media library they will be able to browse.
 Again, we'll see the details of this later on.
   4. Connect your `MediaBrowser` to your `MediaBrowserService`.
   5. After connection succeeds, now make your media controller connect to your media session.

 If you're observant, you might be asking this question: "But on Step 4, how will the `MediaBrowser`s *themselves* discover the `MediaBrowserService`?
-It's cyclical!".

-The answer is that you just need to provide them with the `MediaBrowserService` fully qualified class name.
+We're back to the initial problem!".
+The answer is that you just need to provide them with the `MediaBrowserService`'s fully qualified class name.
 You also need to do some additional setup (which we'll cover later), but for discoverability purposes, the fully qualified class name is enough.

+Once you follow these steps, your app will automatically get these three features for free.

 ## Player State